 Aim to build up a steady supply of extra food over time that requires minimal (if any) preparation under the assumption that in a hurricane situation, you may not have the means to cook your food.

-Road Congestion and Dry Pumps
+Road Congestion and Empty Gas Pumps

 This means two things if you’re not able to decide and go immediately:

-Both of these major and highly likely scenarios are avoidable by having a plan in place to hit the road as soon as you know the situation requires it and having a bug out strategy including a destination, vehicle and bag in place to get you out of town, ahead of the crowd.
+Both of these major and highly likely scenarios are avoidable by having a watertight plan in place to hit the road as soon as you know the situation requires it and having a bug out strategy including a destination, vehicle, and bag in place to get you out of town, ahead of the crowd.

 Know it, be prepared ahead of time and use this opportunity to your advantage while you can.